 These photos are from the Boon Ok Phansa (บุญออกพรรษา) celebrations at Wat Pho Sri, Ban Sila village, Amphoe Mueang, Khon Kaen on October 23 to 25, 2018.
 Thanks to Phra Maha Rueangrit Patara Muni and many other people at the temple for helping me out.
-A full explanation of Boon Ok Phansa and an overview of heet sip-song, the twelve Isan merit-making traditions, are found on other pages.
+For more information, there’s an explanation of Boon Ok Phansa and an overview of heet sip-song, the twelve Isan merit-making traditions.

 The Day Before Ok Phansa